Equation of time: Concept

-The equation of time is constant only for a planet with zero axial tilt and zero orbital eccentricity.
+The equation of time vanishes only for a planet with zero axial tilt and zero orbital eccentricity.
 Two examples of planets with large equations of time are Mars and Uranus.
 On Mars the difference between sundial time and clock time can be as much as 50 minutes, due to the considerably greater eccentricity of its orbit.
 The planet Uranus, which has an extremely large axial tilt, has an equation of time that makes its days start and finish several hours earlier or later depending on where it is in its orbit.

-Sign of the equation of time
+Notation

 The United States Naval Observatory states "the Equation of Time is the difference apparent solar time minus mean solar time", i.e. if the sun is ahead of the clock the sign is positive, and if the clock is ahead of the sun the sign is negative.
 The equation of time is shown in the upper graph above for a period of slightly more than a year.
 The lower graph (which covers exactly one calendar year) has the same absolute values but the sign is reversed as it shows how far the clock is ahead of the sun.
-Publications may use either format – in the English-speaking world, the former usage is the more common, but is not always followed.
+Publications may use either format: in the English-speaking world, the former usage is the more common, but is not always followed.
 Anyone who makes use of a published table or graph should first check its sign usage.
 Often, there is a note or caption which explains it.
 Otherwise, the usage can be determined by knowing that, during the first three months of each year, the clock is ahead of the sundial.
 The mnemonic "NYSS" (pronounced "nice"), for "new year, sundial slow", can be useful.
 Some published tables avoid the ambiguity by not using signs, but by showing phrases such as "sundial fast" or "sundial slow" instead.

-In this article, and others in English Wikipedia, a positive value of the equation of time implies that a sundial is ahead of a clock.